hbc/NGS_Data_Analysis_Course/sessionI/lessons/08_assessing_quality.md

 ## Learning Objectives:

-* Learn the intricacies of various tools used in NGS analysis (parameters, usage, etc)
+* Learn how to evaluate the quality of your NGS data using the program FastQC
-* Be able to evaluate a FastQC report
 * Use a `for` loop to automate operations on multiple files